srmagura/blog/20210923-the-great-redux-toolkit-debate.md

 An [offhand comment](https://dev.to/srmagura/comment/1idl8) I wrote one day while eating lunch sparked an unexpected and interesting debate with [Mark Erikson](https://twitter.com/acemarke), one of the maintainers of Redux.

 [Redux](https://redux.js.org/) has long been the go-to library for managing global state in React applications.
-[Redux Toolkit](https://redux-toolkit.js.org/), which Mark helped create, is a relatively new library that aims to be the "official, opinionated, batteries-included toolset for efficient Redux development".
+[Redux Toolkit](https://redux-toolkit.js.org/), which Mark helped create, is a relatively new library that aims to be the "official, opinionated, batteries-included toolset for efficient Redux development."
 This post will go into my thoughts on the benefits and potential drawbacks of Redux Toolkit.

 ## Why Redux is Awesome

 1. **It's unopinionated.** Redux requires you to put your global state in a store, and to manage that state via reducers and actions.
 An action is a simple JavaScript object with a `type` property, and a reducer is a pure function that transforms the old state into the new state based on an action.
 Beyond this, everything else is up to you.
-2. **It has a minimal API surface.** Redux only has [5 top-level exports](https://redux.js.org/api/api-reference), and only one of those, `createStore`, is truly essential.
+2. **It has a minimal API surface.** Redux only has [5 top-level exports](https://redux.js.org/api/api-reference), and only one of those, `createStore`, is essential.
 3. **It's extremely versatile.** Do you want your store to contain only the ID of the current user?
 Or do you want your store to track the state of every entity, page, widget, and input in your massive enterprise app?
 Whatever your use case, Redux and its large ecosystem have you covered.

 ## Why Redux is Hard